Human-AI Interaction + Crowdsourcing Researcher

 As part of my research, I developed Civil War Photo Sleuth (CWPS), a free, public website, for helping users identify unknown portraits from the American Civil War era, using AI and crowdsourcing.
 The platform currently serves an online community of over 20,000 users, who have uploaded over 30,000 photos to the website.
 CWPS has been covered in Time, Smithsonian, Popular Mechanics, Slate, and the History Channel.

-For my PhD research, I have received the Microsoft Cloud AI Research Challenge Grand Prize, the ACM IUI Best Paper award and the AAAI HCOMP Best Poster/Demo award.
+My work has received the Microsoft Cloud AI Research Challenge Grand Prize (2018), the ACM CHI Honorable Mention (2023) award, the ACM IUI Best Paper (2019) award, and the AAAI HCOMP Best Poster/Demo (2018) award.